 The interior of the box features foam pyramids, like the NeoBuds are being held inside an anechoic chamber waiting for you to extract them.
 Not sure if that’s what they were going for, but that’s what I thought of.
 You get a generous selection of six pairs of color-coded silicone tips ranging from extra tiny to extra huge.
 There’s also a USB-A-to-USB-C charging cable, as well as a small carrying pouch.

 Edifier’s app is pretty standard fare for true wireless earphones.
-It takes a few moments to load, but once you’re in you can select how much noise canceling you want or if you want to hear ambient sound mixed in with your music.
+It takes a few moments to load, but once you’re in you can select how much noise canceling you want or whether you want to hear ambient sound mixed in with your music.
 Swipe left, and you can choose between two preset EQs: Classic and Dynamic.
 Classic had a bit more upper bass than I liked.
 Dynamic boosted lows and highs.

 The third option, Customized, has a four-band EQ that you can use to adjust up to four specific frequencies, including how wide or narrow the Q for each is (essentially how many adjacent frequencies the EQ adjusts).
 This was well done, better than most, and I was able to dial in a sound I really liked.
 But I’m getting ahead of myself.

-Swipe left again and you can select a low-latency game mode.
+Swipe left again, and you can select a low-latency game mode.
 One more left swipe lets you change the color of the LEDs on the front of the case.
-I’ll be honest, this isn’t a big deal but I loved it.
+I’ll be honest: this isn’t a big deal, but I loved it.
 Eight options, including white, red, green, blue, and so on.
-I guess I just like colorful shiny objects.
+I guess I just like colorful, shiny objects.

 My main issue with the app is it’s got a lot of unnecessary bloat, likely leading to the slow loading.
 Part of that seems to stem from the inclusion of the entire Edifier shopping catalog.
-I already have your product, Edifier, calm down trying to get me to buy more.
+I already have your product, Edifier.
+Calm down trying to get me to buy more.

-One feature I didn’t like was a permanent icon and pull-down menu on your phone’s status bar.
+One feature I didn’t like was a permanent icon and pull-down menu on the phone’s status bar.
 This gives you quick access to certain features just by swiping down from the top of the screen (like you’re checking notifications).
 I hate this.
 I am icon-phobic and immediately swipe away any notification icon the moment it arrives.
 You can’t swipe the Edifier icon away.
 Hard no. It stuck around even when the NeoBuds weren’t connected.
 Harder no. I blocked the app’s ability to do this in my phone’s settings.

 The noise canceling is impressive.
-Well, I say impressive, but that’s considering the vast majority of “noise canceling” earphones do very little canceling of any noise.
+Well, I say impressive, but that’s considering that the vast majority of “noise canceling” earphones do very little canceling of any noise.
 Take, for instance, the LG Tone Free T90Q earphones I recently reviewed.
 Their noise canceling could best be described as a mild suggestion.
 Worth noting they also cost more than the NeoBuds.